STARC: A General Framework For Quantifying Differences Between Reward Functions: STARC Metrics

 \subsection{Unknown Transition Dynamics and Continuous Environments}

 STARC metrics depend on the transition function $\tau$, through the definition of canonicalisation functions (since $S'$-redistribution depends on $\tau$).
 Moreover, $\tau$ is often unknown in practice.
 However, it is important to note that while STARC metrics \emph{depend} on $\tau$, there are STARC metrics that can be computed without \emph{direct access} to $\tau$.
 For example, the VAL canonicalisation function (Proposition~\ref{proposition:value_canon}) only requires that we can \emph{sample} from $\tau$, which is always possible in the reinforcement learning setting.
 Moreover, if we want to evaluate a learnt reward function in an environment that is different from the training environment, then we can simply use the $\tau$ from the evaluation environment.
 As such, we do not consider the dependence on $\tau$ to be a meaningful limitation.
-Nonetheless, it is possible to define STARC-like metrics that do not depend on $\tau$ at all, and such metrics also have some theoretical guarantees (albeit guarantees that are weaker than those enjoyed by STARC metrics).
+Nonetheless, it is possible to define STARC-like pseudometrics that do not depend on $\tau$ at all, and such pseudometrics also have some theoretical guarantees (albeit guarantees that are weaker than those enjoyed by STARC metrics).
 This option is discussed in Appendix~\ref{appendix:epic_like_metrics}.

 Moreover, we assume that $\States$ and $\Actions$ are finite, but many interesting environments are \emph{continuous}.
 However, it is important to note that while our theoretical results assume that $\States$ and $\Actions$ are finite, it is still straightforward to compute and use STARC metrics in continuous environments (for example, using the VAL canonicalisation function from Proposition~\ref{proposition:value_canon}).
-We think that extending our theoretical results to continuous environments will be an interesting direction for future work.
+We discuss this issue in more detail in Appendix~\ref{appendix:approximating_starc_in_large_envs}.
+In Section~\ref{section:experiments}, we also provide experimental data from a continuous environment.